 The capital expenditure projects identified within the Schedule of Assets for the Te Maunga Wastewater Treatment Plants have been updated to reflect the new design work and project costing.
-The schedules set out each component of the upgrade and the expected capacity life (planning period) for those specific components.
-The funding percentages have been calculated based on increased capacity flows that each component will provide.
-Some aspects of the upgrades are to provide increased level of services or to replace existing infrastructure and so are not development contribution funded.
+The schedules set out each component of the upgrade and the expected capacity life (funding period) is based on the expected capacity life for the group of assets being funded.
+For example, projects being funded over the 2019-2044 period will collectively enable growth development over approximately 33,000 additional houses and so are funded over that capacity life.